Matt Taven: Debut; ROH Television Champion (2009–2014)

+The Kingdom; The OGK (2014–2021)

 In November 2014, Taven began teaming with Michael Bennett, collectively known as the Kingdom.
 On November 15 at Glory By Honor XIII, they were defeated by reDRagon for the ROH World Tag Team Championship.
 Almost one year later, on September 18, 2015, they won the title at All Star Extravaganza VII, when they defeated The Addiction (Christopher Daniels and Frankie Kazarian) and The Young Bucks (Matt and Nick Jackson) in a three-way match.
 They lost the title to War Machine (Hanson and Ray Rowe) on December 18 at Final Battle.

-The Kingdom and World Championship pursuits (2016–2021)

-Taven suffered a knee injury during the December 18 match at Final Battle, tearing an anterior cruciate ligament and medial meniscus and rupturing a lateral meniscus, which forced him to undergo a four-and-a-half-hour surgery on January 12, 2016.
+Taven suffered a knee injury during the December 18, 2015 match at Final Battle, tearing an anterior cruciate ligament and medial meniscus and rupturing a lateral meniscus, which forced him to undergo a four-and-a-half-hour surgery on January 12, 2016.
 He was expected to be sidelined for nine months.
 During his injury, Bennett left ROH and, when Taven made his return in September 2016, he was put in a new version of The Kingdom as the leader, with T. K. O'Ryan and Vinny Marseglia as his new partners.
 The Kingdom won a tournament to become the first ROH 6-Man Tag Team Champions, defeating Jay White, Kushida and Lio Rush at the Final Battle 2016 PPV.
-They lost the title to Bully Ray and The Briscoes on March 11, 2017 in a match where Silas Young replaced an injured T. K. O'Ryan.
+They lost the title to Bully Ray and The Briscoes on March 11, 2017, in a match where Silas Young replaced an injured T. K. O'Ryan.

-On May 10, 2017 during the second night of ROH/NJPW War Of The Worlds, Taven was unsuccessful at winning the ROH World Championship against Christopher Daniels.
+On May 10, 2017, during the second night of ROH/NJPW War Of The Worlds, Taven was unsuccessful at winning the ROH World Championship against Christopher Daniels.
 At Final Battle 2017, Taven defeated Will Ospreay.
 In January 2018, Taven started a rivalry with Cody Rhodes, attacking him and stealing his "Ring Of Honor".
 On the ROH 16th Anniversary Show, Taven was defeated by Cody.
 On May 9, 2018, at ROH/NJPW War of the Worlds Tour, The Kingdom would regain the ROH World Six-Man Tag Team Championship by defeating SoCal Uncensored.
 During a match for the ROH World Championship, Taven achieved a three count in the match, however the referee was not looking and the match ended with Jay Lethal winning the title.
 The Kingdom would lose the titles to Bullet Club, later known as The Elite (Cody and the Young Bucks).